photo of ucann app

 Timeline

-December 2024 – Present
+December 2023 – Present

 Role

-UX Researcher and UX Designer
+Design Researcher and UX/UI Designer

 Summary